anegrin/GiUCAN/docs/index.md

 Just run [build.sh](https://github.com/anegrin/GiUCAN/blob/main/build.sh) and it will create 3 elf firmware files under `dist` folder:

-- GiUCAN_SLCAN.elf: it's badically the original firmware, flash this if you wanna use the board to sniff CAN Bus (for exaple with [SavvyCAN](https://github.com/collin80/SavvyCAN)); there are plenty of examples online on how to use canable-fw with SavvyCAN
+- GiUCAN_SLCAN.elf: it's badically the original firmware, flash this if you wanna use the board to sniff CAN Bus (for example with [SavvyCAN](https://github.com/collin80/SavvyCAN)); there are plenty of examples online on how to use canable-fw with SavvyCAN
 - GiUCAN_BHCAN.elf: firmware for BHCAN board
 - GiUCAN_C1CAN.elf: firmware for C1CAN board